Can You Track Switched Off Phones? Apparently, NSA Can!

 Robert David Graham of Errata Security points out to the intricacies of the terms “off”, “track”, and “phone”.
 “The best way to track an ‘off’ phone is to — secretly — install a chip, connected to the phone’s battery supply” says, Graham.
 “Thus, even when the phone is ‘off,’ that added chip would still be ‘on.’
 In this case, it’s not really the phone itself that’s being tracked, but that chip.“.
-In layman terms, this should probably explain why USA banned Chinese networking companies like Huawei and ZTE.
+In layman terms, this should probably explain why the USA banned Chinese networking companies like Huawei and ZTE.

 Some of the older feature phones may not actually turn off, even if they appear to be powered down.
-They would have a baseband processor power up every 10 minutes or so to retrieve SMS messages, but not phone calls.
+They would have a baseband processor power up every ten minutes or so to retrieve SMS messages, but not phone calls.
 That’s where the definition of “off” comes into the picture.
 Unless the battery is removed, some phones can still be tracked.
-Now with smartphones getting unibody designs and non-removable backs, removing battery is nearly out of question, so yes, your smartphone can be tracked even if it’s switched off if it’s infected with trojans.
+Now with smartphones getting unibody designs and non-removable backs, removing the battery is nearly out of question, so yes, your smartphone can be tracked even if it’s switched off if it’s infected with trojans.
 An upcoming smartphone from Lenovo, dubbed the Lenovo Z5 promises half an hour of voice calls even after the battery reaches 0%.
 Is that an indication that smartphones are not really “off” even after the phone shuts down?

 Technically speaking, an agency like NSA can tweak the firmware of your handsets in order to track them even when they are switched off.
-Considering how massive the data collection has been by NSA since 9/11 attacks, it would be scary to imagine thousands and millions of people being tracked using the above technique.
+Considering how massive the data collection has been by NSA since the 9/11 attacks, it would be scary to imagine thousands and millions of people being tracked using the above technique.
 Till now, the leaks have revealed that NSA maintains a huge database of phone calls made by millions of Americans and outsiders, and they do not include location data.
 But the rate at which the new leaks are emerging, it should keep the privacy freaks on tenterhooks.